 The dough needs to be split into 3 equal portions.
 I weigh the dough and then split 3 even ways.
 This can be done by the eye as well.
 Add red food coloring to the first bowl of batter and combine well.
 Add the green to the second bowl, again a well.
 Leave the third bowl as is.

 Spread each portion into the prepared baking pans.
 Bake about 10-12 minutes.
-The sides will be slightly brown and a toothpick should be inserted into the cake and come out clean.
+The sides will be slightly brown and a toothpick should be inserted into the cookie and come out clean.

 Remove from oven, place on cooling rack for about 10 minutes.
 Remove from pan and place the cakes on the rack to cool completely.

 On a large sheet pan, place a large piece of plastic wrap (large enough to cover all three layers of cake.
-On top of that place a slice of wax paper to place cakes on so they do not stick to plastic wrap.
+On top of that place a slice of wax paper to place the large cookie on so they do not stick to plastic wrap.

-Invert green layer cake onto the wax paper and cover with apricot jelly.
-Top with place cake.
-Cover plain cake with raspberry jelly and top with red cake.
+Invert green layer cookie onto the wax paper and cover with apricot jelly.
+Top with the plain cookie.
+Cover plain cookie with raspberry jelly.
+Invert and top with the red cookie layer.

-Wrap the cakes with the plastic wrap and place a cutting board on top of the cake.
+Wrap the large cookie with the plastic wrap and place a cutting board on top of the huge cookie.
 Refrigerate from 4-8 hours or overnight.
 Remove from fridge, remove the cutting board, plastic wrap and wax paper.
 Trim the sides all around to make straight edges.
-Set cake aside.
+Set cookie aside.

 Make the glaze